Yosemite Itinerary: How to Spend 1 to 5 Days

 Summer in Yosemite

 PROS: Early summer is ideal to visit if you want the most natural wonders.
-The waterfalls are robust through July but peak in May or June.
+The waterfalls are solid through July but peak in May or June.
+We made the case for visiting Yosemite in May if you can swing it.
 Wildflowers and other blooms peak in June through Yosemite Valley and Wawona, with late July being the best time to roam the Tuolumne Meadows.
 Hiking trails can still have snow into July.

 CONS: Of course, the crowds.
 Also, August and September are the months most likely to have poor air quality because of wildfires.
 Yosemite Falls and other waterfalls will be down to a trickle at best by August.